cakrayp/ssweb-api-caliph/README.md

 ### Running with Dockerfile

+Railway is now supported for heroku.
+You can deploy with [Railway.app](https://railway.app) and you do not anything to do.

-You can set to container with [heroku stack](https://devcenter.heroku.com/articles/stack) without must a heroku buildpack, and you can deploy to heroku with [Dockerfile](https://www.docker.com) :)
+If you are [Heroku](https://Heroku.com) users, you can set to container with [heroku stack](https://devcenter.heroku.com/articles/stack) for running a container for [Dockerfile](https://www.docker.com) without must a heroku buildpack, and you can deploy to heroku with [Dockerfile](https://www.docker.com) as the command below👇 :)

 ``` bash
 $ heroku stack:set container